Privacy online is complicated and shrouded in legalese, but it doesn't have to be. This page breaks down what data we collect and why.

 Privacy in plain English

-- Rambling Polymath uses a self-hosted analytics platform, called Matomo, to collect anonymous statistics about your visit, like what pages you viewed, and how long you spend reading them.
+- Rambling Polymath uses a self-hosted analytics platform, called Matomo, to collect anonymous statistics about your visit, like what pages you viewed, what city you are visiting from, and how long you spend reading them.

 - When you become a member, we collect basic information like your name and email address in order to serve you email newsletters and post notifications.
 You may close your account at any time.